AadithyaRao2809/SE/BD/Unit-2/columnar-dbs.md

 #### Cassandra

-- **Origin**: Cassandra _originates_ from Bigtable and Amazon's DynamoDB.
+- **Origin**: Cassandra _originates_ from *Bigtable* and *Amazon's DynamoDB.*

 - **Open Source**: Cassandra is an _open-source_, _columnar NoSQL database_, similar to Hbase.

 - **P2P (Peer-to-Peer)**: Cassandra follows a _peer-to-peer architecture_ rather than a master-slave architecture, where all nodes in the cluster have equal roles and responsibilities. _Each node can handle reads/writes._

-- **Elastic Scalability**: Cassandra supports _elastic scalability_, allowing the cluster to easily increase the number of nodes.
-This scalability feature enables Cassandra to handle growing data and traffic loads.
+- **Elastic Scalability**: Cassandra supports _elastic scalability_, allowing the cluster to *easily increase the number of nodes.* This scalability feature enables Cassandra to handle growing data and traffic loads.

 - **Replication for Failure Prevention**: Cassandra ensures data availability and fault tolerance by _replicating data_ across multiple nodes.
 In case of node failures, data can be retrieved from replicas, preventing data loss.

-- **Dynamically Accommodates Changes**: Cassandra can _dynamically accommodate changes_ to the cluster, such as adding or removing nodes, with minimal disruption to operations.
+- **Dynamically Accommodates Changes**: Cassandra can _dynamically accommodate changes_ to the cluster, such as adding or removing nodes, with *minimal disruption to operations.*

 - **Data Organization**: Data in Cassandra is organized into _partitions_.
-Each partition contains a set of rows, and these partitions are distributed across the cluster.
+Each partition contains a *set of rows*, and these partitions are *distributed across the cluster.*(To nodes)

 - **Partition**: A _partition_ in Cassandra is a fundamental unit of data distribution and storage.
 It contains rows of data and is identified by a unique _partition key_.